 The feedback from their customers has been positive.
 “Our surgeons tell us how easy it is to read the information,” Brown explains.
 “They like the ability to download documents and that the information is in one package.
 Should they have further questions, they email us directly through a link that is included in the response package.”
 This feature allows the response owner to further manage follow-up communications with ease.

 “I have a very satisfied and happy team.
 They have a complete record of previous medical inquiries and can immediately assemble a package for that surgeon.
 It has allowed us to be more efficient.”
 Shelley Brown, Associate Director, Medical Affairs, Vericel

 Strategic Insights with Reporting and Dashboards

-Reports and dashboards in Vault MedComms give the medical affairs team real-time metrics for all medical inquiries such as current status, question topic trends, and which response content is most frequently used.
-Previously, reporting was a manual process that took weeks of searching through folders.
-The shift to automated reporting in Vault MedComms saves time and allows the team to primarily focus on responding to inquiries.
+Reports and dashboards in Vault MedComms and Vault MedInquiry give the medical affairs team real-time metrics for all medical inquiries such as current status, question topic trends, and which response content is most frequently used.
+Previously, reporting was a manual process that took weeks of searching through folders. he shift to automated reporting in Vault Medical saves time and allows the team to primarily focus on responding to inquiries.

 Using insights gained from the dashboards, Vericel can prioritize workloads, measure content use, and identify gaps where new standard medical information is needed.

 An Evolving Medical Affairs Solution